ThomasGraceman/ThomasGraceman.github.io/_posts/2025-09-10-Measure-theory-agenda-and-introductry-greatest-hits,-sobolve-space-and-fourier-analysis-part-1.md

    = \int_V \varphi \cdot \partial_i u + u \cdot \partial_i \varphi \, dx,
 $
 which yields the integration by parts formula that justifies our definition of weak derivatives. □

+for this post royden's real analysis and stein's functional analysis books, and a lecture note of [visintin](https://visintin.maths.unitn.it/Sobolev2011.pdf) were used.